DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/03b-working-with-pods.markdown

 > Note: Each workload resource implements its own rules for handling changes to the Pod template.

 ## Pod update and replacement

+As mentioned in the previous section, when the Pod template for a workload resource is changed, the controller creates new Pods based on the updated template instead of updating or patching the existing Pods.

+Kubernetes doesn't prevent you from managing Pods directly.
+It is possible to update some fields of a running Pod, in place.
+However, Pod update operations like `patch`, and `replace` have some limitations:

+1. Most of the metadata about a Pod is immutable.
+For example, you cannot change the `namespace`, `name`, `uid`, or `creationTimestamp` fields; the `generation` field is unique.
+It only accepts updates that increment the field's current value.

+2. If the `metadata.deletionTimestamp` is set, no new entry can be added to the `metadata.finalizers` list.

+3. Pod updates may not change fields other than `spec.containers[*].image`, `spec.initContainers[*].image`, `spec.activeDeadlineSeconds` or `spec.tolerations`.
+For `spec.tolerations`, you can only add new entries.